gabrielrcouto/php-gui/README.md

 This project aims to solve the most common problems of existing "GUI Projects":

-- The need of installing an extension
+- The need for installing an extension
 - Cross platform
 - No external dependencies
 - Easy to install (composer require php-gui) / Easy to use ($button = new Button)